Who I am

 Online articles on Christianity and

-they really prove their points.
-I disagree with the
+ask whether they really prove their points.
+I

 Includes an article on Pro-Gay Texts in the Bible